anilburakbilsel/Learn-Programming/README.md

 1-) Django -- It is a web framework (for back end) written in Python.
 Here is the link:
 [a link](https://tutorial.djangogirls.org/en/installation/)

+Variables are nothing but reserved memory locations to store values.